Abbvie quarterly sales beat as Humira shines; maintains forecast

-(Reuters) - AbbVie Inc (ABBV.N) stuck with its 2020 adjusted profit forecast on Friday after strong demand for its blockbuster rheumatoid arthritis drug, Humira, helped it beat analysts’ estimates for quarterly sales.
+May 1 (Reuters) - AbbVie Inc stuck with its 2020 adjusted profit forecast on Friday after strong demand for its blockbuster rheumatoid arthritis drug, Humira, helped it beat analysts’ estimates for quarterly sales.

 The forecast of $9.61 to $9.71 per share in earnings assumes that “stay-at-home” orders will be gradually lifted starting this month in Europe and United States, the company said.